cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

 use_cases: >-
   ### When to use

-  - When a call-to-action link, leading users to a deeper page in the section, needs a visual highlight on the page
+  - To visually call out succinct information and a call-to-action link that leads users to a deeper dive into content

-  - When an image or illustration helps users better understand the purpose of content

   - To help establish a hierarchy of linked content on a page

-  - For brief content

   ### When other options are better

-  - When there are multiple paragraphs of copy
+  - When presenting multiple paragraphs of content
 behavior: "All info units stack to one column at small screen size. "
 accessibility: ""
 related_items: |-